nais/device/device-health-checker/README.md

 Used for authentication with the Kolide API.

-#### `KOLIDE_CHECKS_IGNORED` (optional, default: `''`)
+#### `KOLIDE_CHECKS_IGNORED` (optional, default: `'32831,32837,32848'`)

 Comma-separated list of Kolide check IDs to ignore when checking device status.
 For a complete list of checks used with our account use the `get-checks.phar` script mentioned above.
+When specified it will override the default, so if you want to ignore the default ignored checks as well, remember to include them in the environment variable.

 #### `APISERVER_PASSWORD` (required, default: `''`)